 Let’s get started!

-As with everything else in business, there are cons to focusing more on commercial work.
+There are cons to focusing more on commercial work.

 One thing operations managers have to deal with is keeping the cash flow running smoothly.
 Residential customers tend to pay soon after being invoiced but commercial businesses will take full advantage of the grace period (usually 30 days) and then use credit to extend that period for another 30 days until you have the payment in your account.